httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 they can be deployed upon other ports.
 This decision can be made at deployment time, or might be encouraged by the application's specification (e.g., by registering a port for that application).

-In either case, non-default ports will need to be reflected in the authority of all URLs for that resource; the only mechanism for changing a default port is changing the scheme (see {{scheme}}).
+If a non-default port is used, it needs to be reflected in the authority of all URLs for that resource; the only mechanism for changing a default port is changing the scheme (see {{scheme}}).

 Using a port other than the default has privacy implications (i.e., the protocol can now be